 Amelia has a busy Appellate practice and has appeared in a great many extradition cases before the Administrative and Divisional courts in cases dealing with Human Rights, abuse of process and political corruption.
 She has conducted in excess of 500 extradition proceedings to all members of the EAW scheme including Poland, Lithuania, Czech Republic, Romania, Netherlands, Germany, France, Spain, and Belgium.

-She also appears in requests concerning Category 2 jurisdictions including Albania, Australia, Canada, Pakistan, South Africa and the USA.
+She also appears in requests concerning Category 2 jurisdictions including Albania, Australia, Canada, Nigeria, Pakistan, South Africa and the USA.

 Amelia is also instructed in those cases where international family matters coincide with extradition proceedings in respect of child abductions and her advice is increasingly sought in representing the interests of the children who are involved.